 Journal of Biological Sciences

 Produced by the Department of Biology and the Digital Studies Center, this online journal showcase the original science research conducted by Rutgers–Camden students.

 Produced by the Walt Whitman Program in American Studies at Rutgers–Camden, this online journal sparks dialogue and contributions by Walt Whitman scholars worldwide.

 This online resource, supported by the Department of English, seeks to preserve the poetry of noted American haiku poet Nick Virgilio and share his considerable achievement widely.

 Rutgers Journal of Law and Public Policy

 The Rutgers Journal of Law and Public Policy is a premier forum for articulating the vital intersections between the law and public policy.
-Published by students at the Rutgers School of Law-Camden, the journal provides a unique intellectual arena for understanding law and culture.
+Published by students of Rutgers Law School at Camden, the journal provides a unique intellectual arena for understanding law and culture.

 Rutgers Law Journal

-The Rutgers Law Journal is the law review for the Rutgers School of Law-Camden and publishes timely and provocative legal scholarship of particular interest to the legal community.
+The Rutgers Law Journal is the law review for the Rutgers Law School at Camden and publishes timely and provocative legal scholarship of particular interest to the legal community.